From fitting into my skinny jeans to taking a really great nap, I experienced a variety of surprising colonoscopy benefits.

 Luckily, my results were clean.
 I don’t have to have another screening for 10 years.

 If you have a family history of colon cancer, please talk to your doctor about when you should begin routine screening.
-You may be advised to start sooner than age 50.
+You may be advised to start sooner than the recommended age.

 And above all else, if you are headed to the bathroom for your prep, make sure your mobile devices are all well charged.